ItzBloxxy/Discord-Webhook-Network/README.md

 ## Limitations 🚧
 - Due to batch file limitations, some features may not work as expected.
-- **Drag and Drop**: May not be fully functional.
+- **Drag and Drop**: May not be fully functional or work as you expect.
-- **Multi-line Input**: Typing text across multiple lines (e.g., pressing Enter between words) may not work properly:
+- **Multi-line Input**: Typing text across multiple lines (e.g., pressing Enter between words) will not work:

   ```
   Hello